postkevone/tiddlyresearch/README.md

 * Integration with the spaced repetition flashcards tool [Anki](https://apps.ankiweb.net/)

+* Preview popup with editor capabilities

+* Multiple notes can be viewed or edited at once thanks to the double-sided view

+* Mobile support

 ## Known Issues

 * Anki cards only support plain text ([issue#3](https://github.com/sobjornstad/TiddlyRemember/issues/3))